 Not one penny should have to be spent to convince these MAGA trash that what they support is immoral, harmful and wrong.
 There needs to be a reckoning in this country for this.

-I understand where you’re coming from, the problem is Trump and the Republicans in office that enabled him.
+I understand where you’re coming from, but the problem is Trump and the Republicans in office that enabled him.